Spritetm/mn812_module/README.md

-#About this repo
+# About this repo

-This repo describes and has examples on how to interface with a module I got from Apex Electronix in LA.
+This repo describes and has examples on how to interface with a module I got from Apex Surplus in Los Angeles, USA.
 It has 16 rotary encoders, lots of buttons and LEDs and 16 4-character 5x7 LED screens.
 Fun stuff!

 ![Image of the module in question](module.jpeg)

-Note: The module is from an AMS Neve DFC3D, which is a 'if you need to ask, you cannot afford it' priced digital audio workstation.
+Note: The module is from an AMS Neve DFC3D, which is an 'if you need to ask, you cannot afford it' priced digital audio workstation.

 The module has some markings on it.
 I'll note some of them so the Internet search engines